 Coinsurance is a clause built within every property insurance policy.
-If you don’t carry the proper property insurance limits, this clause will cause significant headaches when trying to settle claims.
+If you don't carry the proper property insurance limits, this clause will cause significant headaches when settling claims.

 What is Coinsurance?

 Coinsurance is a contractual requirement within your policy that you agree to insure your property at the correct limits, typically specified by a percentage (80%, 90%, or 100%).
-If, at the time of the loss, it’s determined that the insurance limits is less than the value of the property, then you become a “co-insurer” with the insurance company.
+If, at the time of the loss, it's determined that the insurance limits are less than the property's value, then you become a "co-insurer" with the insurance company.

-Let’s say you own a building worth $1,000,000.
-However, knowing your statistically most likely to experience only a partial loss to your property, you decide to insure the building for only $500,000 (50% of its actual value).
-There is a fire to the building that causes $150,000 in damage to the building.
-As the insurance company evaluates the claim they determine that you had only purchased insurance at 50% of the value of your building.
+Let's say you own a building worth $1,000,000.
+However, knowing you're statistically most likely to experience only a partial loss to your property, you decide to insure the building for only $500,000 (50% of its actual value).
+A fire to the building causes $150,000 in damage to the building.
+As the insurance company evaluates the claim, they determine that you had only purchased insurance at 50% of the value of your structure.

 ARI Brokers can help you determine the proper property limits for your company.
-Our expert staff will help you evaluate all of your property exposures and the determine the right limits to avoid any coinsurance penalties.
+Our expert staff will help you evaluate property exposures and select adequate boundaries to avoid coinsurance penalties.